meslubi2021/com.volkswagen.techchallenge/README.md

-# Getting Started
+# Volkswagen Digital Hub Technical Evaluation

+### Author
+All files contained in this repository have been created by me, Tomás García-Pozuelo, for technical evaluation during September 2023

 ### Introduction
 For further reference, please consider the following sections

+### Requirements
+For further reference, please consider the following sections

-### Packages
+### Project structure (Packages)
-The project has been done following Hexagonal architecture and CQRS.
+The project has been done following Hexagonal Architecture and CQRS.

 The main packages are:
 - [application](src%2Fmain%2Fkotlin%2Fcom%2Fvolkswagen%2Ftechchallenge%2Fapplication)